mgsosna/mattsosna.com/_posts/computer_science/2021-10-20-Stacks-queues.md

     return answer
 ```

-At a high level, we simply iteratively add nodes' children to a queue, saving their parent's value to our answer.
+As with our stack examples, we again use a built-in `list`, this time remembering to always enqueue at the end (i.e. `.append`) and dequeue from the front (i.e. `.pop(0)`).

 Because we always enqueue at the end and dequeue from the front, we're guaranteed that all nodes on a level are processed before nodes from lower levels.

 Trickier questions will play with variations on this theme, such as having the nodes listed from right to left, or seeing if the tree is symmetric.